top of page

 At Law Office James Chau, we are here to help you navigate the legal separation process.

-The Law Office of James Chau, P.C., represents clients in San Jose, California, and all of the surrounding areas.
+The Law Office of James Chau, P.C., represents clients in San Jose, California, and all surrounding areas.